- Learn how to complete home repairs with these tips and tutorials!

-1. Annoying doors
+1. Troublesome doors

-- Tighten all screws
+- Tighten all screws.

-- Replace old door hinges
+- Replace old hinges.

-- Add some lubricant (like WD-40) to your doors
+- Add lubricant (like WD-40) to your doors.

-While you’re at it, inspect door locks and knobs.
-It may be time to replace your door hardware if they’re showing signs of aging, such as worn-down locks or deteriorating metal.
+While you’re at it, inspect all the features of your door.
+It may be time to replace your door hardware if they’re showing signs of aging, such as worn-down locks, old knobs or deteriorating metal.